 The WeMo app, which is feature rich but flakey, offers up an array of stats from power-on timers, to scheduling, to an away mode, to details on power consumption and cost.
 Using the away / home status from your Nest app, you can also set rules to have things automatically power down.

 One unique inclusion on the WeMo Switch is the Micro USB port on the top of the plug.
 We've no idea what it's for.
-No-one has.
+No-one else has one.
 Not even Belkin.
 But it's there.

 - Great integrations